rafaelchaska/DVD-Rental-Project/README.md

 Analysis: Tables **category > film_category > film**

-Afterwards, add the AVG aggregate funtion to find the average rental rate of the genre.
-Finally, add the GROUP BY clause to ensure the data is generating a single result row for each set of unique values.
+Add the AVG aggregate funtion to find the average rental rate of the genre.
+Finally, use the GROUP BY clause to group each genre to its average rental rate and ORDER BY to sort the distinct customers in descending order to find the highest number of customer for each genre.

 Result: